ntidev/qa-test/README.md

 # Software Testing/QA Test

-This is a 2 part test exam to be done as part of the recruitment processes at Net Tech International.
+This is a 2 part test exam to be done as part of the recruitment process at Net Tech International.

 The test has a time to completion of **7 days** after the initial email is sent by one of our members.